sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 - `querySelectorAll`: is a method used to select all HTML elements that match a specified CSS selector, and returns an array-like object of all matching elements.
 - `write`: is a method used to write text or HTML directly to the document output stream, which can be used to dynamically add content to a webpage.
 However, this method is considered outdated and not recommended for use in modern web development practices.

-### 116. What is Node ?
+### Question 116.
+What is Node ?
 What is HTMLCollection?
 What is Element?

 Node in JavaScript refers to any individual element or object within the Document Object Model (DOM) tree.
 It can be an HTML element, a text node, or a comment node.